 Stephen Wallace grew up in an Atlantic Coast naval family and has worked for over 30 years in international affairs and public administration.
 A deputy minister in Canada’s federal government, he held a number of senior appointments with the Canadian International Development Agency, the Treasury Board Secretariat and the Department of Canadian Heritage.
 He served as Secretary to the Governor General until the end of 2017.
 After retiring from public service, he has served as executive advisor to Deloitte Canada, senior fellow of Massey College and board director for a number of commercial and charitable organizations.

 The Rideau Hall Foundation is governed by a diverse and committed group of leaders from across Canada.

-Amit Chakma, Robert Harding, The Honourable Kevin Lynch, Ross McGregor, Frank Rochon, Khalil Shariff, Victor Thomas, Annette Verschuren, Marie Wilson
+Rahul Bhardwaj, Amit Chakma, Paul Desmarais III, Udloriak Hanson, Robert Harding, Carol Lee, Monique F. Leroux, The Honourable Kevin Lynch, Ross McGregor, Evan Price, Frank Rochon, Khalil Shariff, Nancy Southern, Victor Thomas, Annette Verschuren, Ben Watsa, Marie Wilson